Jerusalem embassy opens as U.S. tells Israel 'you are not alone'

 Related

-"This historic day would not have happened without the moral clarity and effort of the president of the United States, Donald Trump," U.S. Ambassador David Friedman told a pre-ceremony event Monday.
-"I want to tell my Jewish friends ... when it comes to our values, to the State of Israel, you are not alone."

-While Mnuchin was making the comments about national security, thousands of people gathered at the security fence between Israel and Gaza in protests that had already turned deadly.

-Israeli officials say the Gaza demonstrations are nothing more than cover for terrorist attacks and that they are instigated by Hamas, the dominant political group in Gaza that the U.S. classes as a terrorist organization.
+Israeli officials said the Gaza demonstrations were nothing more than cover for terrorist attacks and that they had been instigated by Hamas, the dominant political group in Gaza that the U.S. classes as a terrorist organization.

+Since the 1979 Camp David Accords, U.S. presidents have refused to recognize Jerusalem as the capital of Israel or move the U.S. embassy.
+The U.S. approach had formerly been that Jerusalem's status should be negotiated between the Israelis and Palestinians.

+“This move marks the end of an era when the United States led international efforts to supposedly achieve the two-state solution, ending Israel’s occupation that began in 1967 including East Jerusalem," Dr. Husam Zomlot, the head of the Palestine Liberation Organization's General Delegation to the United States, said in a statement.

-Compounding tension over the embassy move, Tuesday marks the 70th anniversary of what the Palestinians call the "nakba," or catastrophe, when hundreds of thousands of people were uprooted during Israel's creation in 1948.
+Compounding tension over the embassy move was the fact that Tuesday is the 70th anniversary of what the Palestinians call the "nakba," or catastrophe, when hundreds of thousands of people were uprooted during Israel's creation in 1948.

+Zakaria Odeh, the director of the Civic Coalition for Palestinian Rights in Jerusalem, said he saw the move as a "second Nakba for our people."

+"It is the first time that the U.S takes such decision in violation of the international community, consensus, international law, conventions, and U.N. resolutions, which the U.S. is part of," Odeh said.
+"Trump’s decision will give the Israeli government the green light for more colonial and discriminatory policy actions, more land control, more settlements, more Palestinian displacement, more closures and restricting of Palestinian movement, and access to their city, more revocation of Palestinians residency."

 Palestinian leaders have also called for protests across the West Bank on Monday.